 BIG RIDE participants will be divided into teams of five or six.
 Teams will ride single file on the shoulder of the road, and average approximately 25 km/hr over rolling terrain.

-We encourage you to share this opportunity to see the Alps with your friends and family, but space in the support vehicles will be limited.
-GTL does however require volunteers (first come first serve) as support vehicle drivers.
+We encourage you to share this opportunity to see the Gaspe Peninsula with your friends and family, but space in the support vehicles will be limited to volunteers.
+GTL does however require volunteers as support vehicle drivers.

-If a friend or family member has a valid license, and a willingness to help, than this is an avenue you may be interested in.
+If a friend or family member has a valid license, and a willingness to help, then perhaps they may be interested in applying by email to firstname.lastname@example.org.
 Preference will be given to volunteers who have first aid and bike mechanic skills.

 Any multiple day bike-ride is bound to be challenging, but the BIG RIDE will be manageable for those who commit to a reasonable training plan.
 You will complete on average 100 km/day, spending approximately 4-6 hours a day in the saddle.
 Each team rides together and all team members help and support each other throughout each day.